 2010 September - Parliamentary elections.
 Opposition makes significant gains.

 2012 April - Government extends price controls on more basic goods in the battle against inflation.
 President Chavez threatens to expropriate companies that do not comply with the price controls.

-After a six-year wait, Venezuela becomes a full member of regional trading bloc Mercosur, and is given four years to comply with the bloc's trading regulations.
+2012 July -After a six-year wait, Venezuela becomes a full member of regional trading bloc Mercosur, and is given four years to comply with the bloc's trading regulations.

-2012 October - President Chavez wins a fourth term in office, with 54% of the vote on an official turnout at about 81%.
-Opposition leader Henrique Capriles concedes.
+2012 October - President Chavez wins a fourth term in office.

 2013 April - President Hugo Chavez dies at age 58 in March after a battle with cancer.
 Nicolas Maduro, his chosen successor, is elected president by a narrow margin.
 The opposition contests the result.